cakephp/docs/en/controllers/components/authentication.rst

     The password check is done in PHP.
-This is necessary because hashing algorithms like bcrypt (which is used by default) generate a new hash each time, even for same string and you can't just do simple string comparision in SQL to check if password matches.
+This is necessary because hashing algorithms like bcrypt (which is used by default) generate a new hash each time, even for same string and you can't just do simple string comparison in SQL to check if password matches.

 Customizing Find Query
 ----------------------